Beans69584/Plastics-and-Burns/README.md

 1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
 2. Navigate to the project directory: `cd repository-name`
 3. Open the `index.html` file in your preferred web browser.
+4. To use php pages make sure you have the curl extension enabled and run a local php webserver ```php -S ip:port```

 ## Contributing